jmora/mindgraph/pages/quote.md

 - id:: 647870e2-66f4-496c-a6b7-42f6126e2645
   > “The more [[efficient]] you are at doing the wrong thing, the wronger you become.
 It is much better to do the right thing wronger than the wrong thing righter.
 If you do the right thing wrong and correct it, you get better.” — Russel Ackoff — via [Tom Kerwin](https://twitter.com/tom_d_kerwin/status/1639952393268805632), [systems innovation](https://twitter.com/Sys_innovation/status/1394590166367580165)
 - id:: 64b40184-ea05-428c-9fda-eb8f8066862c
-  > “It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.” — Alan Perlis
+  > “It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.” — [[Alan Perlis]]
+- id:: 64d76ae3-36ba-416b-a53e-6e244b3a9a4a
-- “Doing it right is expensive.
-Doing it wrong costs a fortune.” ­— [Shane Parrish](https://twitter.com/ShaneAParrish/status/1524055419601276934) id:: 64d76ae3-36ba-416b-a53e-6e244b3a9a4a
+  > “Doing it right is expensive.
+Doing it wrong costs a fortune.” ­— [Shane Parrish](https://twitter.com/ShaneAParrish/status/1524055419601276934)
-	- “The right decision is expensive.
+	- > “The right decision is expensive.
 The wrong one costs a fortune.” — [FS](https://twitter.com/farnamstreet/status/1361885350885482498)
+- > “An old professor once gave me this advice: ‘tell me what your problem is and I’ll try and make it more difficult for you.’
+And that’s good advice because a problem properly understood is half solved.” — [[Charlie Munger]]
+	- id:: 64da5c6a-45de-4882-bba7-00c1fdfa9958
+	  > “Tell me what your problem is and I’ll try and make it more difficult for you.”
+- id:: 64da5d7d-c3c2-468c-9085-9c755b230ed0
+  > “Such as are your habitual thoughts, such also will be the character of your mind; for the soul is dyed by the thoughts.” — Marcus Aurelius
+	- > “Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.” ― Lao Tzu
+- id:: 64da5e0a-2f48-4b8b-938b-a5610b7ca1d5
+  > “Your work works on you, more than you work on it.” ­— [Alex Hormozi](https://twitter.com/AlexHormozi/status/1498784724457705475) #FTFY
--
+- id:: 64da6285-61eb-44d1-bce7-d4f627dbd1fb
+  > “All models are wrong, some are useful.” — George E. P. Box -